-Where the submission of OTC repos to a CCP for post-trade clearing requires submission via an independent platform (eg LCH requires submission via Euroclear's ETCMS and other CCPs require submission via an electronic trading platform), this recommendation should be understood to apply to the submission to the independent platform.
+Where the submission of OTC repos to a CCP for post-trade clearing requires submission via an independent platform (eg LCH requires submission via Euroclear's ETCMS and other CCPs

-85 If margining is done for a portfolio containing both SFTs and derivatives, it will have a portfolio code under EMIR.
+89 If margining is done for a portfolio containing both SFTs and derivatives, it will have a portfolio code under EMIR.
 This must be used for SFTR.
 See recommendation 9.11.
 But note that the EMIR portfolio code is not only for CCP-cleared derivatives.

-86 In practice, at least one CCP calls a single initial margin per clearing member account but separate variation margins, one for each currency in which the underlying cleared transactions are denominated.
+90 In practice, at least one CCP calls a single initial margin per clearing member account but separate variation margins, one for each currency in which the underlying cleared transactions are denominated.
 In this case, if portfolios and Portfolio Codes were to be defined in terms of variation margin, because initial and variation margins must be included in the same margin report, the single initial margin would have to be split up between portfolios, which is not practicable or meaningful.
 Consequently, it is recommended that portfolios and Portfolio Codes for the purpose of SFTR margin reports are defined in terms of all the cleared transactions covered by the same initial margin.
 This means that there will be one portfolio and one Portfolio Code per clearing account per Table 1, field 16, Clearing Member.